-Many people own life insurance policies they no longer need-for example, a policy acquired to ensure a child's education, when the child is now out of school.
+Many people own life insurance policies they no longer need for family security or liquidity.
+A good example might be a policy acquired to ensure a child's education, when the child is now out of school.
 If you give a paid-up life insurance policy, you can deduct the basis of the policy or the replacement value (whichever is less).